 Main summits: Ben Lui (1130 metres, Munro); Beinn a' Chleibh (916 metres, Munro); Ben Oss (1029 metres, Munro); Ben Dubhchraig (978 metres, Munro)

 Start / finish: Car park off A82 at Dalrigh, 2 miles south-east of Tyndrum, G.R.: NN 344291 / fizzle food describes

-Route: Car park - Cononish Farm - track end at Allt an Rund - Coire Gaothach - gain Ben Lui NE ridge at 900 metre contour - Ben Lui - Ben a' Chleibh - retrace steps to 860 metre contour on Ben Lui - Leacann Ben Laoigh - Ben Oss - Ben Dubhchraig - retrace steps to 900 metre contour - Allt Coire Dubhchraig - Gleann Auchreoch pinewoods (path forks around 250 metre contour - left branch is drier) - ford Allt Gleann Auchreoch just above confluence with River Cononish (no bridge) - start
+Route: Car park - Cononish Farm - track end at Allt an Rund - Coire Gaothach - gain Ben Lui NE ridge at 900 metre contour - Ben Lui - Ben a' Chleibh - retrace steps to 860 metre contour on Ben Lui - Leacann Ben Laoigh - Ben Oss - Ben Dubhchraig - retrace steps to 900 metre contour - Allt Coire Dubhchraig - Gleann Auchreoch pinewoods (path forks around 250 metre contour - left branch is drier) - cross new footbridge across Allt Gleann Auchreoch just above confluence with River Cononish - start

 Wildlife today: Several ptarmigan on Ben Lui, sheep / lambs lower down, wood ants in the pinewoods.